 You can also use the earth to filter your water.
 Dig a hole next to a stream and let water filter through the sand and silt into your hole.
 This water will be reasonably clean, but may not be free of all bacteria.

 Distilling with the Sun

 Once again our old friend the sun has a great solution for us.
-Mother Earth news has a great article about how to build a solar still from scratch.
+We put together a short guide on purifying water using just a clear bottle and sunlight right here.

 Let me know in the comments what your favorite water filtration methods are.